kianalavi/tapecult/README.md

 of Soundcoud.

 + Soundcloud's API is used to supply the music streams
-+ The animated music player came from Travis Neilson of DevTips https://twitter.com/travisneilson
++ The cool looking animated music player came from Travis Neilson of DevTips https://twitter.com/travisneilson
 + Yahoo's purecss.io framework was used to create the side-menu (paired back and heavily style modified)
 + jQuery javascript library is used